Dosage Form: vaginal suppository

 Terconazole Vaginal Suppositories, 80 mg is indicated for the local treatment of vulvovaginal candidiasis (moniliasis).
 As this product is effective only for vulvovaginitis caused by the genus Candida, the diagnosis should be confirmed by KOH smears and/or cultures.

 Patients known to be hypersensitive to Terconazole or to any of the components of the suppositories.

 Anaphylaxis and toxic epidermal necrolysis have been reported during Terconazole therapy.
 Terconazole therapy should be discontinued if anaphylaxis or toxic epidermal necrolysis develops.

-The base contained in the suppository formulation may interact with certain rubber or latex products, such as those used in vaginal contraceptive diaphragms, therefore concurrent use is not recommended.
+The base contained in the suppository formulation may interact with certain rubber or latex products, such as those used in vaginal contraceptive diaphragms or latex condoms; therefore concurrent use is not recommended.

 If there is lack of response to Terconazole, appropriate microbiologic studies (standard KOH smear and/or cultures) should be repeated to confirm the diagnosis and rule out other pathogens.